 - Sign in to the Google Admin console.

-- Click Google Apps > Gmail > Advanced settings.
+- From the dashboard, go to Apps > G Suite > Gmail > Advanced settings.

 - Scroll down to the Sending routing section:

-- If the setting's status is Not configured yet, click the Configure button.
-(The Add setting dialog box opens).
+- If the setting's status is Not configured yet, click Configure (the "Add setting" dialog box displays).

-- If the setting's status is Locally applied or Inherited, click Edit to edit an existing setting (the Edit setting dialog box appears), or click Add another to add a new setting (the Add setting dialog box appears).
+- If the setting's status is Locally applied or Inherited, click Edit to edit an existing setting (the "Edit setting" dialog box displays), or click Add another to add a new setting (the "Add setting" dialog box displays).

-Note: Any settings you add will be highlighted on the Email settings page.
+Note: Any settings you add will be highlighted on the "Email settings" page.

-- Click Save changes at the bottom of the Email settings page.
+- Click Save changes at the bottom of the page.

-In the Sending routing window, click Add a description if you want to enter a unique name for this setting.
+In the "Sending routing" window, click Add a description to enter a unique name for this setting.
 See the sections below for additional instructions and guidelines.Email messages to affect

-- Outbound: Messages sent by your users to recipients outside the set of domains associated with your company or organization
+- Outbound—Messages sent by your users to recipients outside the set of domains associated with your company or organization

-- Internal - sending: Messages sent by your users to recipients within the set of domains associated with your company or organization
+- Internal - sending—Messages sent by your users to recipients within the set of domains associated with your company or organization

 With the Modify message option, you can change the primary delivery, and you can define additional or secondary deliveries that you can use for dual delivery or multiple delivery.
 See the following descriptions for more details about these controls.Add X-Gm-Original-To header

 Messages that are routed through Gmail are automatically filtered for spam and phishing.
-Selecting Add X-Gm-Spam header and X-Gm-Phishy header adds the following headers to indicate the spam and phishing status of the message:
+Selecting the Add X-Gm-Spam header and X-Gm-Phishy header options adds the following headers to indicate the spam and phishing status of the message:

-The number 1 indicates that a message is spam: X-Gm-Spam: 1
+1 indicates that a message is spam: X-Gm-Spam: 1

 1 indicates that a message is phishing: X-Gm-Phishy: 1

-Choosing the Add X-Gm-Spam header and X-Gm-Phishy header option enables an administrator at a downstream server to set up rules that handle spam and phishing differently from clean mail.
+Selecting the Add X-Gm-Spam header and X-Gm-Phishy header option enables an administrator at a downstream server to set up rules that handle spam and phishing differently from clean mail.

 Changing the envelope recipient for a message on the primary delivery is equivalent to forwarding a message to a different recipient.
 You can also change the envelope recipient on the additional (secondary) delivery, which is equivalent to a "bcc".

-Choose Advanced from the drop-down list to choose advanced options for your secondary delivery.
+- Select Advanced from the drop-down list to choose advanced options for your secondary delivery.
 Similar to the settings that you modified for the primary delivery, you can change the envelope recipient, add headers, prepend a custom subject, and remove attachments for the secondary deliveries.

-Note: Any settings that you configure for the primary delivery will also affect the secondary deliveries.
+Any settings that you configure for the primary delivery also affect the secondary deliveries.
 For example, if you change the envelope recipient, prepend a custom subject, and add custom headers to the primary delivery, the same configuration is applied to the secondary deliveries.